• Skip to primary navigation

 Chopped plums and shallots in a saucepan with sugar and spices.

 Place the plums and shallots into a saucepan and stir in the remaining ingredients, along with one-quarter of a cup of water.
-Bring to the boil then reduce the heat to a gentle simmer.
+Bring to a boil then reduce the heat to a gentle simmer.

 A saucepan of cooked plum sauce before being blended.

 Cover the pan with a lid and leave for half an hour, stirring occasionally until the plums have softened and the mixture has thickened.
 If you find the mixture is drying out, add more water.
-The amount of water will depend on how juicy your plums were to start with.
+The amount of water will depend on how juicy your plums are to start with.

 A saucepan of plum sauce after being blended.